 A letter of credit (LOC) is a document that guarantees rent payments up to a negotiated amount to a landlord in the event you (tenant) do not pay your commercial lease payments.
-It’s typically used in lieu of cash for the security deposit required when renting commercial real estate.
+It's typically used in lieu of cash for the security deposit required when renting commercial real estate.
 Rather than write a check for the security deposit the bank issues a letter to the landlord guaranteeing them rent payments in the event you do not pay your rent.
 You may also here banks refer to them as a standby letter of credit or irrevocable letter of credit.
-These are pretty common when negotiating commercial property for lease in Austin Tx and I imagine they are in other markets as well.
+These are pretty common when negotiating commercial space for rent Austin Tx and I imagine they are in other markets as well.

 Why Use a Letter of Credit Rather than a Security Deposit?

 Some businesses would rather use their cash to grow their business rather than have it sit in the landlords bank account.
 For example maybe you need to buy a piece of equipment that can help you make extra money which justifies the cost of the letter of credit.

 Also, if you are a startup with no track record or the landlord thinks you don't have strong financials and pose a risk they may ask you for a security deposit that is more than one months gross rent.
 In some cases they may ask for 2-6 months of gross rent as a security deposit.
 Depending on the size of your space and rental rate this can amount to a lot of up front cash.

 To get qualified for one you will need to have a relationship with a bank.
 They may ask you to have a certain amount of cash in the bank or post some collateral (e.g. home mortgage) in order for the bank to qualify you.
 They will have you fill out some paper work that includes the landlords banks info, etc. Then once qualified they will send the landlord a letter giving them the ability to withdrawal payments in the event you do not pay rent.